tovyblox/tovy1/README.md

 If you contribute to us you will get a role on our discord server

 # Features
 -   Custom role system
 -   Invite link system
 -   Nice login system
 -   Activity tracking
+-   Bulk activity management
 -   Nice UI
 -   Group Customization

--   Fast API that makes using Tovy super fast
+-   Fast API that makes using Tovy super fast and more!

-and more!

 # Important